 What is eminent domain?

 The Fifth Amendment to the United States Constitution allows the government to take private property if the taking is for a public use and the owner is "justly compensated" (usually, paid fair market value) for his loss.
-A public use is virtually anything that is sanctioned by a federal or state legislative body, but such uses may include roads, parks, reservoirs, schools, hospitals, or other public buildings.
+A public use is virtually anything that is sanctioned by a federal or state legislative body.
+Such uses may include roads, parks, reservoirs, schools, hospitals, or other public buildings.
 This procedure is sometimes called condemnation, a taking, or expropriation.
 For example, the proceedings to take land under eminent domain are typically referred to as "condemnation" proceedings.

 What is the process of eminent domain?